Davidster/davidhuculak-dot-com/src/work/vehiclemind.rst

 includes tracking their their fuel level, battery, mileage and getting human-readable descriptions about their engine diagnostic codes when the check engine light is visible.

-I joined Vehicle Mind when it was a young and small company when I first joined in 2018 so it had the usual traits like short deadlines, high-impact projects and each employee had a large amount of responsibility.
+I joined Vehicle Mind when it was a young and small company so it had the usual traits like short deadlines, high-impact projects and each employee had a large amount of responsibility.
 Some of the features I worked on include: